xcat2/xcat-core/docs/source/advanced/networks/vlan/vlan.rst

 A tagged vlan will be created for the network that is on eth1 for node1, node2 and node3.
 For KVM clients, -i specifies the interface name on the KVM host that the vlan will be tagged on.
 If -i is omitted, the management networks will be assumed.

-Note: After the vlan is created, the nodes can still be accessed by the mn using the management network.
+.. note:: After the vlan is created, the nodes can still be accessed by the mn using the management network.
 You can use **lsvan** command to list all the vlans.

 For example: ::